jacklowrie/piazza-bot/README.md

 click the logo). add the long alphanumeric string to your `.env` as the `COURSE_ID`.
 5. _Run the app._ Run the app! `python app.py`

+## Contributing
+Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now.
+If you'd like to contribute, first of all, _thank you_!
+Please first discuss the change you wish to make with the owners of this repository, ideally via issue, before making a change or opening a pull request.

 ## Development
 PiazzaBot is built using [Slack's Bolt framework](https://github.com/SlackAPI/bolt-python).
+As such, most developer documentation can be found there.

 Because the app uses socket mode, it isn't really possible to have multiple developers working on the bot in the same workspace.
 So, the best way to set